 Someone with a recurring and unpredictable pattern of short absences are the worst because of the time spent juggling their responsibilities around.
 For project-based businesses it's inconvenient, but for smaller service businesses where you need the right number of people to serve demand, it can potentially be quite harmful.

 Rumous says it was developed at the Bradford University School of Management in the 1980s.
-But as far as we are aware this hasn't been proven.
+But as far as we're aware this hasn't been proven.
 Journalists have sought to clarify this from Bradford University but with no success.

-There are two figures that go into the score; S and D.
+There are two figures that go into the Bradford formula; S and D.

 S is the number of separate absences the employee’s had in total.
 (So a single day off would be 1, and a full week off would also be 1.)

-D is the number of days they’ve had off in total.
+D is the total number of days they’ve had off.

 So an employee’s Bradford Score (B) is calculated as follows: S x S x D = B